-Include "Library of Things" within the makerspace communication and branding.
-SMCL currently offers devices,
+• Include "Library of Things" within the makerspace communication and branding.
+SMCL currently offers devices, kits, and various 3D objects for check out but many patrons are not aware of the offerings.

 Community Workshop Data:

 Participants brainstormed to come up with ideas that could be combined in endless combinations to create maker projects and programs.